rlucente-se-jboss/edge-rt/README.md

 my test, the results are below which show event response times mean/median/mode around 5 microseconds.

+It's important to note that the event response times are very tightly bound to the overall system mean of 5.5 microseconds, but there are outliers.
+If the curve is normally distributed, then 99.7% of all samples will be within three standard deviations of the mean yielding a range of 2 to just under 10 microseconds.
+However there are outliers with worst case being 256 microseconds.
+Hard RTOS solutions offer guarantees on event response times; RHEL for Real Time provides bounded latency within a tight band compared to the stock Linux kernel.
+Since outliers can still occur, guidance generally falls into the following three categories:

+* For millisecond event response times, RHEL for Real Time can handle that.
+* For microsecond event response times, RHEL for Real Time may require additional tuning.
+* For nanosecond event response times, a hard RTOS solution would be required.

     got system topology: 1 node system (8 cores per node) [INFO] importing module stressng
     [INFO] importing module hackbench